-Tessenderlo Group relies on a team of experienced professionals and this contributes to our realizing the business and strategic objectives across all areas.
+Tessenderlo Group relies on a team of experienced professionals and this contributes towards our realization of the business and strategic objectives across all areas.

-As at December 31, 2016, the total number of employees (FTE) working for the group amounted to 4,530.
-Out of this total, 840 employees were active in the Agro business, 2,126 employees were active in the Bio-valorization business and 1,564 employees were active in the Industrial Solutions business.
-Meanwhile, 3,280 of the group's total personnel are employed in Europe, 899 are employed in the Americas and 351 are employed in Asia.
+As at December 31, 2017, the total number of employees (FTE) working for the Company amounted to 4,547.
+Out of this total, 881 employees were active in the Agro business, 2,026 employees were active in the Bio-valorization business and 1,641 employees were active in the Industrial Solutions business.
+Meanwhile, 3,383 of the Company's total personnel are employed in Europe, 945 are employed in the Americas and 219 are employed in Asia.

 We strongly believe that our people are our greatest asset.
-In a global business where knowledge and expertise are essential, we build on our experienced and motivated employees who have an indepth knowledge and understanding of both the group and our products.
+In a global business where knowledge and expertise are essential, we build on our experienced and motivated employees who have an indepth knowledge and understanding of both the Company and our products.

-HR managers, who make up part of the different management teams, are focused on shaping the organization, defining clear roles and responsibilities, as well as attracting, retaining and developing the right people and building motivated teams that will realize the objectives of the group.
+HR managers, who make up part of the different management teams, are focused on shaping the organization, defining clear roles and responsibilities, as well as attracting, retaining and developing the right people and building motivated teams that will realize the objectives of the Company.
 They also guide each company through the changes necessary for the successful implementation of the transformation plans.

-Within our annual performance cycle, clear objectives that are in line with our strategy execution are defined internally in each of the different BU's.
-Each BU has a communication plan to cascade these objectives down to the shop floor and communicate them into the minds, hearts and hands of our team members.
+Within our annual performance cycle, clear objectives that are in line with our strategy execution are defined internally in each of the different BUs.
+Each BU has a communication plan to cascade these objectives down to the shop floor and to communicate them into the minds, hearts and hands of our team members.

 Talent management is a key process within our organization.
 As our business is constantly growing, we offer challenging jobs for enthusiastic people with backgrounds in Engineering, Sales and Business Development, as well as Operations and General Management.
 Furthermore, we offer a lot of opportunities in terms of personal development.
 We want to have a Personal Development Plan for every employee.
-On-the-job training and a permanent feedback culture are key, but we also organize learning and training programs for all levels of employees.
+On-the-job training and a permanent feedback culture are key factors, but we also organize learning and training programs for all levels of employees.
 We build on the strength of one another and deploy our people in a complementary manner.
 Within our Talent Review Process we prepare career paths and carefully develop our talent for the future.
 Last but not least, HR is also responsible for solid reward systems and benchmarked and competitive salary packages.